 In 2007, Angrisani and colleagues published a randomized controlled trial comparing laparoscopic RYGB to LAGB.
 In terms of weight loss, RYGB had better outcomes at five years, with significantly greater weight loss and fewer patients failing to achieve BMI less than 35.
-However, more serious surgical complications occurred in the RYGB patients [81].
-Several case series and retrospective studies support this pattern, although the data on complications are not entirely consistent [33].
-A 2008 review of studies comparing RYGB and LAGB, conducted by Tice and colleagues, concluded that weight loss, at least in the short term, was better with RYGB [82].
+However, more serious surgical complications occurred in the RYGB patients [100].
+At 10-year follow-up, RYGB was superior to LAGB in excess weight loss (76.2% versus 46.2%, respectively), but RYGB exposed patients to higher early complications rates than LAGB (8.3% versus 0%, respectively) [101].
+Several case series and retrospective studies support this pattern, although the data on complications are not entirely consistent [24].

+A 2008 review of studies comparing RYGB and LAGB, conducted by Tice and colleagues, concluded that weight loss, at least in the short term, was better with RYGB [102].
 Perioperative morbidity appeared to be higher with RYGB, with long-term complications more frequent after LAGB.
 However, the review authors note that problems with data reporting, including missing details about complications, make it difficult to truly weigh the tradeoffs.
+A 2020 meta-analysis found that RYGB and LAGB had the same effectiveness, resulting in excess weight loss and resolution of type 2 diabetes, but that LAGB patients experienced fewer postoperative complication and reoperation rates [103].

 A 2011 review of studies comparing three laparoscopic procedures in bariatric surgery-sleeve gastrectomy, RYGB, and LAGB-found RYGB and sleeve gastrectomy to be more effective at achieving weight loss than LAGB.
 However, LAGB was found to be safer with frequent (but less severe) long-term complications.
-All three procedures achieved similar resolution of obesity-related comorbidities [83].
+All three procedures achieved similar resolution of obesity-related comorbidities [104].

 The sustainability of weight loss after bariatric surgery is thought to be good, although lifelong data are not yet available.
 Evidence is available from two large studies: the Swedish Obese Subjects (SOS) study, which has reached 20 years of follow-up, and a Canadian study reporting on outcomes after up to 16 years.
-In the SOS study, obese patients who underwent bariatric surgery were compared with matched controls who received conventional treatment for obesity [84].
+In the SOS study, obese patients who underwent bariatric surgery were compared with matched controls who received conventional treatment for obesity [105].
 A total of 4,047 subjects were enrolled, and by the time of the first analysis, 1,703 had been followed for at least 10 years.
 Surgical treatments were gastric banding (fixed or adjustable), VBG, or gastric bypass.
 Weight loss was maximal after one year in the surgical groups.
 Gastric bypass produced the most weight loss, followed by VBG, and then banding.
 At two years, some weight regain was apparent, with weight loss among surgery patients averaging 23%.
 At 10 years, weight regain had continued and surgery patients were only 16% below their starting weight, with gastric bypass patients still having the largest weight loss.
-At 20 years, surgery patients were 18% below their starting weight [84].
-Meanwhile, however, the comparison group had a 10-year weight gain of 1% and a 20-year weight loss of 1% [84].
+At 20 years, surgery patients were 18% below their starting weight [105].
+Meanwhile, however, the comparison group had a 10-year weight gain of 1% and a 20-year weight loss of 1% [105].
 There were 129 deaths in the control group compared with 101 in the surgery group.
-The unadjusted overall mortality was reduced by 23.7% in the surgery group; gender, age-, and risk factor-adjusted mortality was reduced by 30.7% [85].
+The unadjusted overall mortality was reduced by 23.7% in the surgery group; gender-, age-, and risk factor-adjusted mortality was reduced by 30.7% [106].